 Open Basketball for Adults with Disabilities.
 Wednesdays 9 am – 12 pm at Miller Park Recreation Center, 400 Leisure Lane, Winston-Salem, NC 27103.

 Special Olympics Forsyth County

-Provides year-round sports training and competition in a variety of Olympic-type sports for children and adults (ages eight and up) who have mental retardation.
+Special Olympics Forsyth County is a year-round sports training and competition program for individuals with intellectual and physical disabilities.
 SOFC offers a variety of sports including, aquatics, bocce, softball, track and field, golf, basketball, soccer, bowling, equestrian, and alpine skiing.
 Some programs are unified events.
 727-2505.

 Other Community Programs

 Sibshops is a unique opportunity for brothers and sisters of children with special health and developmental needs to obtain peer support and education within a recreational context.
 Sibshops are lively, pedal-to-the-metal celebrations of the many contributions made by brothers and sisters of kids with special needs.
 Sibshops are offered six times a year for children ages 4-14.
 Call (336) 924-5301 or email us @ CLgentry@wsfcs.k12.nc.us for more information.
 Website: www.fsngreaterforsyth.com

 8 Week workshop for teens and young adults (ages 13 years to 21 years) is offered by Bayada Rehabilitative Services and Winston-Salem Recreation and Parks Department.
 An adult (ages 21 – 45 years).
 Registration required.
 336-727-2426